De Morgan (crater)

 De Morgan is a small lunar impact crater that is located in the central region of the Moon, midway between the crater D'Arrest two crater diameters to the south, and Cayley to the north.
-Its diameter is 9.7 km.
-It is named after British logician Augustus De Morgan.

 This crater is circular and bowl-shaped, with a small interior floor at the midpoint between the conical, sloping inner wall.
+Its diameter is 9.7 km and it is nearly 1.9 km deep.
+Spectral and chemical data from the Clementine mission indicate this impact did not excavate any cryptomare material.

+This formation is named after British mathematician and logician Augustus De Morgan (1806-1871).
+His name was included in the lunar nomenclature of W. William R. Birt and John Lee during the 19th century.
+Its designation was officially adopted by the International Astronomical Union in 1935.